gaclee3b/shared/README.md

     - Must use clip-in stabilizers for the spacebar
     - Unknown if clip-in stabilizers are also needed for full backspace
 5. Run gasket between plate and PCB around the whole assembly
+    - If screw-in spacebar stabilizers are desired, refer to "optional oring configuration" section below
-6. Line up USB port to case opening first
+7. Line up USB port to case opening first
-7. Slip in pcb/plate/gasket assembly using the paper tabs method (credit: believe0101)
+8. Slip in pcb/plate/gasket assembly using the paper tabs method (credit: believe0101)
     ![assembly in 1](merro60/assemblyin-1.jpeg)
     ![assembly in 2](merro60/assemblyin-2.jpeg)
 8. Screw in the spacebar post / PCB tab to ensure PCB can't fall out